appbaseio/Docs/content/docs/ai-search/ai-answer/index.md

 sidebar: 'docs'
 ---

-AI Answer adds the ability of AI alongside the good old search.
-ReactiveSearch supports integrating AI into search UIs to make the end-users experience much more streamlined and conversational.
+AI Answer leverages OpenAI and your top search hits to provide an answer from your search engine index and can be used standalone, with searchbox or with a faceted search UI solution.
+With React and Vue based UI components, you can power your entire search stack using ReactiveSearch.

 **AI Answer brings the following things**:

-- **AI Search**: Answer your user’s intent along side a faceted search
+- **AI Search**: Answer your user’s intent with LLMs - use standalone, with searchbox or with a faceted search UI solution
 - **Improved precision and recall**: By relying on both the keyword search (or KNN) passed to the LLM context window, the answer is always coming from the search index
 - **Human-in-the-loop**: By reviewing sessions and the feedback from your end-users,
-    - Serve the user intent with a human-in-the-loop,
+    - Improve on the AI Answer Ux
-    - Iterate on the analytics to update prompt
+    - Add FAQs as suggested questions
-- **Ready-to-go UI components**: Supported with ReactiveSearch, the industry-leading UI components library for React and Vue, you can ship and AI search in an hour
+- **Ready-to-go UI components**: Configure components supported by ReactiveSearch's UI kit, the industry-leading UI components library for React and Vue search UIs
-- **No-code AI search**: (Coming soon) Directly ship an AI search solution with Studio - no-code required!
-You still get the code (with ReactiveSearch kit) that can be built upon.
+- **No-code AI search**: Directly ship an AI search solution with UI builder - no-code required!

 ## How it works